Gold Trading: Hope, Hopium And You

 Unfortunately, much of the buying of paper gold is based upon hope and “hopium,” by which we mean short-term, unrealistic hope.
 If you think more deeply about the picture we used last week (shown again below), you will see that while the boy has hope that he can fly, his ability to fly is not based upon reality.

 Most of the gold articles that we see are not only titled bullish, but outrageously bullish in content.
-Dollar collapse!!
-COMEX default on the horizon!!
-The end of the Ponzi scheme is near!!
+Dollar collapse!
+COMEX default on the horizon!
+The end of the Ponzi scheme is near!

-We do indeed believe that there will be a financial reset, and that gold will eventually reclaim its throne at the center of the monetary system.
+We do indeed believe that there will be a financial reset and that gold will eventually reclaim its throne at the center of the monetary system.
 Nevertheless, we also believe that it is foolish to trade gold in the short run thinking that it will happen next week.
 Many a gold bug has had their sentiment shipwrecked on the shoals of overly-bullish, end-of-the-world articles.
 Let’s be honest, it has been a long and brutal six years for dyed-in-the-wool gold bugs.

 For the potential reset-of-the-monetary-system scenario, buy real physical silver (or gold) and put it in a vault somewhere.
 Maybe 5-10% of your investable assets.
 That becomes your insurance policy and real generational savings.
 In fact, if enough of us buy the physical metals, we might even hasten the reset.